 The broccoli grows more rapidly, too – these are about two feet tall and some even have little green heads starting to bud.
 They are healthier, with leaves free of damage from flea beetles as well as the aphids and cabbage loopers and will produce sooner than plants grown without a cover.
 You can tell they look pretty happy, right?

-What are the benefits of using row covers again?
+So, what are the benefits of using row covers again?